rht-labs/enablement-docs/4-an-enslaved-hope/README.md

 2. On the job's configure page; set the Branch Sources to `git`
 ![multibranch-select-git](../images/exercise4/multibranch-select-git.png)

-2. Fill in the Git settings with your `todolist-api` project url and setting the credentials
+2. Fill in the Git settings with your `todolist-api` GitLab url and set the credentials as you've done before.
 ![multibranch-git](../images/exercise4/multibranch-git.png)

 2. Set the `Scan Multibranch Pipeline Triggers` to be periodical and the internal to 1 minute.
 This will poll the gitlab instance for new branches or change sets to build.